Halke1986/starsector-ai-tweaks/README.md

 Details

-The hull mod prevents selected beam weapons from firing at shields by adding USE_LESS_VS_SHIELDS tag.
+The hullmod prevents selected beam weapons from firing at shields by adding USE_LESS_VS_SHIELDS tag.
 Additionally, the weapons are prevented from shooting at fighters.

 For a weapon to be subject to Finisher Beam Protocol, it needs to have `FINISHER_BEAM` aiTweaksTag in